IBM/carbon-addons-angular/README.md

 	- who decides that?
 - is there a "base implementation" at all?
 	- Is that okay?
+- what is the process when there is no existing "base implementation"?
+- what is the process when one implementation should become the base?
+- how should changes and updates be shared?
+- how do updates to older major versions work?
 - how are issues handled?
 	- who should respond?
 	- how are they organized?